CoderAryanAnand/newJARVIS/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Credits
+Credit to NeuralNine's YouTube [video](https://youtu.be/1lwddP0KUEg) on ML Chatbots.

+He showed me how to make the ``training.py`` and ``chatbot.py``.
+I added a few arguments after that, like "type" (see intents.json).
+I don't completely understand the entire code, but I think I understand enough.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)